 Hemp seeds are an invaluable addition to your daily diet.
 The nutrients in hemp seeds are heart-healthy and great for your hair and skin too.

-Remember that hemp seeds are used as a substitute in any recipe that requires nuts.
+Remember to use hemp seeds as a substitute in any recipe that requires nuts.
 Add a wholesome tablespoon of hemp seeds to your yogurt, smoothies, and oatmeal.
 If you prefer alternatives to hemp seeds consider chia seeds, sunflower seeds, and pumpkin seeds to boost nail health.

-Eggs are wonderful for your nail health.
+Eggs are fantastic for your nail health.
 A generous amount of biotin is not the only thing that eggs have going for them.
-They are also a great source of beauty-friendly proteins, healthy fats, Vitamin E and D, omega-3 fatty acids, selenium, and iron.
+They are also an excellent source of beauty-friendly proteins, healthy fats, Vitamin E and D, omega-3 fatty acids, selenium, and iron.